Pixel-and-Kraft/ss-hugo/README.md

 1. A development version
 2. A deployment version

-**The development version** is for development.
-Scripts and styles include source maps for sane debugging.
+In **the development version,** scripts and styles include source maps for sane debugging.

-**The deployment version** is for deployment.
-Scripts and styles are minified.
+In **the deployment version,** scripts and styles are minified.
 No source maps are included.

 ## Note